Nike-Inc/cerberus-integration-tests/cerberus-gatling-perf-tests/README.md

 ## Running Locally

-You can use the following gradlew task
+You can use the following gradlew task:

     ./gradlew clean cerberus-gatling-perf-tests:runSimulation

+To specify the simulation name:

+    ./gradlew cerberus-gatling-perf-tests:runSimulation -Psimulation=VaultDirectSimulation

 To determine your current account id and role use: